Schmidt isn't just the show's breakout character, he's a fascinating archetype of 20-something masculinity

 As part of this transition, Schmidt has gone from being a douchebag in the classic model — a guy who, in the pilot, constantly wanted to show off his pecs and scam girls, and seemed capable of doing so — to a douche of a more unique variety.
 He’s the aspirational douchebag, the tightly wound, formerly fat mama’s boy trying his hardest to be a bro.
 In the process, he’s become the show’s breakout character.

-But caring about everything too much, including the size of Nick’s penis, is what makes Schmidt more than just “New Girl’s” breakout character, but a breakout 20-something archetype.
+Caring about everything too much, including the size of Nick’s penis, is what makes Schmidt more than just “New Girl’s” breakout character, but a breakout 20-something archetype.
 Schmidt is not like his two sweet, lost roommates Nick (Jake Johnson) and Winston (Lamorne Morris) or any of the other fumbling men-children popularized by Judd Apatow.
 In his own way, Schmidt is just as clueless, but his cluelessness does not manifest itself in resignation, in quitting law school, in smoking weed, but its opposite.
 Unlike these guys, Schmidt is a dervish of caring.
 He cares so much.
 He wants so much.
 He is not apathetic about anything.
 He has strong opinions not only about pine and omelets and towels and jobs and clothes and what his friends think and his new, secret girlfriend Cece, but, presumably, everything else in the universe.

 Caring is, of course, the enemy of cool, which is why all Schmidt’s peers are so loath to do it, and why Schmidt, try as he might, can’t be cool.
 But caring is not the enemy of adulthood (just ask Ron Swanson and Jack Donaghy).
 And unlike those other slackers, Schmidt already has the skill set to be a grown-up, he just has to learn how to use it properly.
 As Schmidt struggles to be a bro while wondering about the location of his good pea coat, it’s easy to see the guy he will be in 20 years, the one who adores his wife and children — a family that humors him and his weird propensity to make up silly names for everything while forcing them to eat huge meals and laughing at his own jokes.
 Maybe he won’t be cool, but he will be happy.
 Let’s all laugh at him while we still can.